Nasir-6/not_my_fitness_pal/README.md

 ## Project Description

+A back-end food/calorie tracking API project which gives developers access to basic CRUD functionalities such as adding, deleting, updating and retrieving food entries for a specified user with the aim of it being the foundations for a full-stack calorie tracking application.

-A back-end food tracking API project using Java, Spring and PostgreSQL database.
+This project was built using Java, Springboot and a PostgreSQL database.

-Our database consists of two tables; people and food entries
+This project was the Back-end group project as part of the Bright Network Technology Academy - Full Stack Bootcamp (Cohort 4).

 ## Setup Instructions

     1. Clone the Repo: git clone git@github.com:Nasir-6/not_my_fitness_pal.git